Robin Raymond: Early life

-Raymond graduated from Northwestern University with a BA degree and worked as a press agent in Chicago.
+Raymond graduated from Northwestern University with a bachelor of arts degree and worked as a press agent in Chicago.

 Career

 On Broadway, Raymond portrayed Blossom Le Verne in See My Lawyer (1939).

-She signed a movie contract with MGM in 1941 and was cast in incidental roles for one year.
-The she began freelancing, ultimately appearing in more than 40 films including Johnny Eager (1942) and as a slave girl in Arabian Nights (1942).
+She signed a movie contract with Metro-Goldwyn-Mayer (MGM) in 1941 and was cast in incidental roles for one year.
+Then, she began freelancing, ultimately appearing in more than 40 films, including Johnny Eager (1942) and as a slave girl in Arabian Nights (1942).
 Her screen personality was usually that of a hard-boiled glamour girl, in the manner of the better known Iris Adrian.
-Her voice and manner were so similar to Adrian's that when PRC's Iris Adrian feature Shake Hands with Murder was successful and the studio wanted a sequel, Adrian wasn't available so PRC substituted Robin Raymond (in her one starring role, the 1944 feature Rogues' Gallery.)
+Her voice and manner were so similar to Adrian's that when PRC's Iris Adrian feature Shake Hands with Murder was successful and the studio wanted a sequel, Adrian was not available, so PRC substituted Robin Raymond (in her one starring role, the 1944 feature Rogues' Gallery.)

-One of Raymond's more memorable roles may have been that of a good-hearted burlesque dancer Tanya Zakoyla in the film noir The Glass Wall (1953).
-She appeared in Episode 32 (Alpine, Texas) of Trackdown, and was featured on the Perry Mason program in the 1957 episode "The Case of the Hesitant Hostess."
+One of Raymond's more memorable roles may have been that of good-hearted burlesque dancer Tanya Zakoyla in the film noir The Glass Wall (1953).
+She appeared in episode 32, "Alpine, Texas", of Trackdown and was featured on the Perry Mason program in the 1957 episode "The Case of the Hesitant Hostess".
+Raymond also appeared in a 1958 episode of Dragnet, "The Big Perfume Bottle".